slampalo/misc/cheatsheet.md

 > Create a shell script
 >
 > 1. Create a file with .sh extension. e.g. hello.sh
-> 2. Type `#!/bin/zsh` at the very beginning of the file telling the loader executes this script program using zsh (it would be executed using bash if you type `#!/bin/bash` instead.)
+> 2. Type `#!/bin/zsh` at the very beginning of the file telling the loader executes this script program using ZSH (it would be executed using bash if you type `#!/bin/bash` instead.)
 > 3. Type `echo "Hello World"`(or any other commands you want)
 > 4. Save the file
 > 5. Run `chmod +x hello.sh` in order to give user permission to execute the script (x = execute in symbolic mode)